Connecting Consumer Engagement with Marketing Analytics: Gurkan Sener on Leveraging Data to Drive Informed Business Decisions

 Gurkan Sener

-Gurkan Sener is the Vice President of Global Marketing Analytics and Targeting at NBC Universal Destinations and Experiences.
-With over 25 years of experience in advanced analytics, he is a performance-driven leader known for his ability to leverage data to drive business growth.
-He oversees the vision, strategic direction, and management of advanced analytics teams, specializing in marketing data science, audience science, and measurement science.
+Gurkan Sener is the Vice President of Global Marketing Analytics and Targeting at NBC Universal Destinations and Experiences, where he oversees an advanced analytics team that specializes in marketing data science, audience, and measurement.

-Gurkan holds two advanced degrees, an M.S. in Statistics and an M.S. in Economics, both from Michigan State University.
-His expertise spans various domains, including multi-channel attribution, marketing mix optimization, audience targeting and insights, and high-performing team building and management.
+Gurkan holds two advanced degrees from Michigan State University: an M.S. in statistics and one in economics.
+His expertise spans various domains, including multi-channel attribution, marketing mix optimization, audience targeting and insights, forecasting, and high-performing team building and management.
 He has earned a reputation for innovation and excellence in strategic analytics solution design and execution.

 Connect with Gurkan on LinkedIn: linkedin.com/in/gurkansener